Yang Li-hua

 Yang Li-hua (楊麗花 (Iûⁿ Lē-hoa)) is a Taiwanese opera performer.
 During her career, she performed in nearly 170 productions on TTV.
-Unusual for Chinese opera, she played a wide variety of male roles.
+Unusually for Chinese opera, she played a wide variety of male roles.

 Early life

-Yang was born in Yuanshan, Yilan County, into a family with a theatrical background; her grandfather was the organiser of an amateur "peikuan" orchestra group, and her mother, Hsiao Chang-sou, was a famous male role-player with a Taiwanese opera group in Yilan County.
+Yang was born in Yuanshan, Yilan County, into a family with a theatrical background; her grandfather was the organiser of an amateur "peikuan" orchestra group, and her mother, Hsiao Chang-sou, was a male role-player with a Taiwanese opera group in Yilan County.
 During her childhood, Yang often accompanied her mother on tour, exposing her to Taiwanese opera from an early age.
 Yang began to play walk-on roles when she was four years old.
-At the age of seven, she played the lead in a play called An-An Chases Chickens 《安安趕雞》.
+At the age of seven, she played the lead in a play called An-An Chases Chickens《安安趕雞》.

-After starting school, Yang still visited her parents on tour regularly.
-Eventually, after visiting her parents during a school vacation, she refused to return to school, and despite opposition from her parents, she stayed to study Taiwanese opera under a strict regimen from her mother, practising proper ways of walking across the stage, conditioning by stretching muscles in her legs, basic martial arts movements, and singing.
+After starting school, Yang visited her parents on tour regularly.
+Eventually, after visiting her parents during a vacation, she refused to return to school, and despite opposition from her parents, she stayed to study Taiwanese opera under a strict regimen from her mother, practising proper ways of walking across the stage, conditioning by stretching muscles in her legs, basic martial arts movements, and singing.

-She began performing in the 1950s, when Taiwanese opera was being performed in theaters rather than outdoors as it had been traditionally.
+She began performing in the 1950s, when Taiwanese opera was being performed in theaters rather than outdoors as traditional.
 Later, with the rising popularity of Taiwanese-language movies, many opera theaters were converted into movie theaters; the family fell on hard times and it was left to Yang as the eldest daughter to support her family.